mapping-elections/site/_posts/2019-04-30-r-tutorial.markdown

 this function as `federalist_percent_colors` and use the function `colorNumeric` to tell `leaflet` that we want to create a color scale based on numbers.
-We specify the palette we want to use is `"Greens"` (again in MEAE, Federalists are represented by green, but you can make this a color of your choosing).
-Finally, we have to define a domain for this scale. `leaflet` wants to now the lowest and highest values (numbers) in our scale.
+We specify the palette we want to use is `"Greens"`.
+(Again in MEAE, Federalists are represented by green, but you can make this a color of your choosing.)
+Finally, we have to define a domain for this scale. `leaflet` wants to know the lowest and highest values (numbers) in our scale.
 Remember that we are mapping the Federalist percentage of the vote and our votes percentages are stored as decimals ranging from zero to one.
-Because if this, we use `domain = 0:1`.
+Because of this, we use `domain = 0:1`.

 ```
 federalist_percent_colors <- colorNumeric(palette = "Greens", domain = 0:1)